Oang/Assistant/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Bug Report
-about: Create a report to help improve the app
+about: Generate a report to contribute to app enhancement
 title: ''
 labels: bug
 assignees: ''

 ---

-**Describe the bug**
+**Describe the Bug**
-A clear and concise description of what the bug is.
+Provide a clear and concise depiction of the issue.

-**To Reproduce**
+**Steps to Reproduce**
-Steps to reproduce the behavior:
+Outline the steps required to replicate the behavior:
-1. Go to '...'
+1. Navigate to '...'
 2. Click on '....'
 3. Scroll down to '....'
-4. See error
+4. Observe the error

-**Expected behavior**
+**Expected Behavior**
-A clear and concise description of what you expected to happen.
+Clearly articulate what you anticipated to occur.

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+Include screenshots if applicable to aid in elucidating the issue.

-**Smartphone (please complete the following information):**
+**Smartphone Details (please fill in the following information):**
- - Device: [e.g. Galaxy S23]
+- Device: [e.g., Galaxy S23]
- - OS: [e.g. Android 14]
+- OS: [e.g., Android 14]
- - App Version [e.g. 1.0.2]
+- App Version: [e.g., 1.0.2]

-**Additional context**
+**Additional Context**
-Add any other context about the problem here.
+Incorporate any additional information or context pertinent to the problem at hand.